 Custody conciliation through CCES is required in contested cases.
 The evaluator's recommendation often leads to settlement.
 If you disagree, we prepare for trial.
 Most Levittown custody cases resolve with joint custody, one parent primary, and the other getting substantial time.
 Courts prefer shared parenting when both parents are involved.

 If your spouse contests the divorce (disagreeing on property division, support, or custody), the case requires exchange of financial information, possibly depositions, and settlement negotiations.
 We request all relevant documents: tax returns, bank statements, retirement account statements, mortgage documents, and property records.
-We analyze your spouse's income claims and challenge underemployment if they're deliberately earning less to reduce support.
+We analyze your spouse's income claims and challenge underemployment if they are deliberately earning less to reduce support.

 We handle high-volume divorces efficiently.
 We get uncontested cases finalized fast.
 We enforce support orders and handle modifications.
 We divide homes and other assets fairly.
 And we resolve custody disputes without unnecessary delay.